etesync/etesync-dav/README.md

 # Configuration and running

-Run `etesync-dav` and open the management UI in your browser: http://localhost:37358/
+1. Run `etesync-dav` and open the management UI in your browser: http://localhost:37358/

-Add your EteSync user through the web UI.
-You will then be able to copy the password you will be entering your DAV clients.
+2. Add your EteSync user through the web UI.
+3. Copy the DAV specific password by click the "Copy Password" button next to your newly added username.

 For advanced usage and CLI instructions please refer to [the advanced usage section](#advanced-usage).